 School Overview

 Bennett Preschool provides preschool families and children (ages 3, 4, and 5) with a comprehensive early learning program that strengthens all students' kindergarten readiness skills.
 We serve nearly 80 preschoolers in the Bennett area of the I-70 Corridor, who will later attend Bennett Elementary.
+For more specific information, please contact Britt Travis at [email protected]

 Mission and Vision